weewx/weewx/docs_src/upgrade.md

 paths are accepted.
 A relative path is considered relative to `WEEWX_ROOT`.
 Because this is _less restrictive_, it is not expected to affect any users.

+### New script to configure a daemon

+This affects WeeWX installations that use `pip`.
+Installations that use `apt`, `yum`, or `zypper` (installs that use the DEB or RPM packages) are not affected.

+There is a new script `setup-daemon.sh` that will install the files necessary to run WeeWX as a daemon.
+This script recognizes many operating systems, including Linux (with or without systemd), BSD, and macOS.

+This script is not run automatically - you must invoke it explicitly after you install or upgrade using `pip`.

+For upgrades, if you already have a systemd unit in `/etc/systemd/system`, a SysV script in `/etc/init.d/weewx`, a launchd plist in `/Library/LaunchDaemons`, or BSD rc in `/usr/local/etc/rc.d`, the setup script will move that aside.

 ### New location for `user` directory

 This affects WeeWX installations that use `apt`, `yum`, or `zypper` (installs that use the DEB or RPM packages).
-Installations that use a `setup.py` install are not affected.
+Installations that use a `setup.py` or `pip` install are not affected.

 Previous versions of WeeWX would install code used by extensions alongside other WeeWX code, usually in `/usr/share/weewx/user`.